 Both Poland and Hungary are anxious about exposure to adverse geopolitical forces (Russia, China, US President Donald Trump) but believe joining the euro area would be economically and politically destabilising.
 Their view about the dangers of European Central Bank monetary policies are shared by many in Germany.
 This was underlined earlier this month by Uwe Fröhlich, chief executive-designate of the giant German co-operative ‘central bank’, DZ BANK.
 He told a conference in Berlin that the ECB had ‘acted responsibly in the aftermath of the financial crisis’ and brought recovery.
 But he added: ‘Unwillingness to raise interest rates in a timely manner is effectively destabilising the European banking market day by day.’

 Poland and Hungary, like Germany, wish to secure alliances in many fields with the UK after Brexit.
-One background reason why the chances of a constructive deal by November have risen significantly is intensely bound up with the ECB's future.
-German Chancellor Angela Merkel has effectively decided that it is more important to have a German at the helm of the European Commission than at the ECB.
-This has enabled Michel Barnier, the EU's chief Brexit negotiator, who had previously harboured ambitions on the top Commission job, to concentrate on getting Brexit done rather than securing his political future.
-This new Barnier single-mindedness, coupled with an improved UK negotiating performance and disarray among the 'no deal'-favouring Conservative Brexiteers, should bring benefits for the UK and the rest of Europe.
+One background reason why the chances of a constructive deal by November have risen significantly is intensely bound up with the ECB’s future.
+German Chancellor Angela Merkel has effectively decided that it’s more important to have a German helm the European Commission than the ECB.
+This has enabled Michel Barnier, the EU’s chief Brexit negotiator, who had previously harboured ambitions on the top Commission job, to concentrate on getting Brexit done rather than securing his political future.
+This new Barnier singe-mindedness, coupled with an improved UK negotiating performance and disarray among the ‘no deal’-favouring Conservative Brexiteers, should bring benefits for the UK and the rest of Europe.

 David Marsh is Chairman of OMFIF.